JoaoLuizDeveloper/JoaoLuizDeveloper/README.md

 <h1> JoaoLuizDeveloper.Net ✨ _Welcome to my Git Hub_ ✨. </h2>

 + <h2> 🤔 I’m currently working on...
-Build a new Project using all my current Knowledge, with Api, Admin, website. using Repositories, unit of work, api Restfull, dataTables, beatifull templates, clean architecture and then I'll record a video in English and Portuguese, teaching about the project.</h2>
+Build a new Project using all my current Knowledge, with Api, Admin, website. using Repositories, unit of work, api Restfull, dataTables, beatifull templates, clean architecture.</h2>

 <h2> Go ahead and check it out my another projects </h2>